American Express® Gold Card Review

 $120 Dining Credit

-The card_name gives you a $10 monthly dining credit (up to $120 annually) when you pay with your card at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys.
+The card_name gives you a $10 monthly dining credit (up to $120 annually) when you pay with your card at Grubhub (including Seamless), Buffalo Wild Wings, Five Guys, The Cheesecake Factory, and Wonder.
 I prefer using my credit at Grubhub because it is easy to redeem each month.
 Enrollment is required; terms apply.

 Up to $120 in Uber Cash